A Course in Interacting Particle Systems: Poisson point sets

-We call a random measure $\xi$ as in (\ref{Pois}) a \emph{Poisson point measure} with \emph{intensity} $\mu$.
+We call a random measure $\xi$ satisfying the conditions of Proposition~\ref{P:Pois} a \emph{Poisson point measure} with \emph{intensity} $\mu$.
 Indeed, one can check that $\E[\xi]=\mu$.
-We note that $\xi(A)\in\N$ for all $A\in\hat\Si$.
+We note that $\xi(A)\in\N$ for all $A\in\Si_{\rm loc}$.
 Such measures are called (locally finite) \emph{counting measures} .
 Each locally finite counting measure $\nu$ on $S$ is of the form